 Employee Email Examples Asking to Work From Home

-There are many reasons employees request to work from home: long commutes or scheduling issues can make it an appealing option.
-Sometimes, it's easier to get focused work done at home than in a busy or loud office environment.
+Why ask your boss if you can work from home?
+There are many reasons why telecommuting can be beneficial for both employees and employers.
+Long commutes and scheduling issues can make remote work an appealing option.
+In addition, it's often easier to get focused work done at home than in a busy or loud office environment.
 With video hangouts, office-wide chat programs, remote access to servers, and other technology innovations, working from home is often very doable.

 Still, your manager or human resources department may be leery of allowing you to work remotely, especially if it's not common in your company.
 Many managers prioritize face time or have concerns about productivity.

-If you would like to work from home, you should make a written request to your supervisor either in a letter or email.
+If you would like to work from home, you’ll need to be able to make your case and put it in writing.
+Send your supervisor a letter or an email, outlining the reasons why you think working from home would benefit the company.
 This initial written request may need to be followed by a formal application, forms, and documentation as required by your employer.

 Email Request to Work From Home - Example #1

 This email example is ideal for someone who has already been working from home occasionally, and wants to make it a regular occurrence.

 As you know, I have been working some hours from home on an occasional basis.
 I have found that my productivity has increased, and I am able to focus well on my work activities without the distractions in the office.